-Someone forwarded me this hilarious piece written by second-year IIMA student.
+Someone forwarded me this hilarious piece written by a second-year IIMA student.

 “The Travails of Single South Indian men of conservative upbringing” or “Why we don’t get any…”

-How can a man like me brought up in roomy lungis and oversized polyester shirts ever walk the walk in painted on jeans (that makes a big impression) and neon yellow rib hugging t shirts?
+How can a man like me brought up in roomy lungis and oversized polyester shirts ever walk the walk in painted-on jeans (that makes a big impression) and neon yellow rib-hugging t-shirts?
 All I can do is don my worn “comfort fit” jeans and floral shirt.
-Which is pretty low on the “Look at me lady” scale, just above fig leaf skirt and feather headgear a la caveman, and a mite below Khakhi Shirt over a red t shirt and baggy khakhi pants and white trainers a la Rajni in “Badsha”.
+Which is pretty low on the “Look at me lady” scale, just above fig leaf skirt and feather headgear a la caveman, and a mite below Khakhi Shirt over a red t-shirt and baggy khaki pants and white trainers a la Rajni in “Badsha”.

 Sociologically too the tam or mallu man is severely sidelined.
 An average tam stud stays in a house with, on average, three grandparents, three sets of uncles and aunts, and over 10 children.
-Not the ideal atmosphere for some intimacy and some full throated “WHOSE YOUR DADDY!!!” at the 3 in the morning.
+Not the ideal atmosphere for some intimacy and some full-throated “WHOSE YOUR DADDY!!!” at 3 in the morning.
 The mallu guy of course is almost always in the gulf working alone on some onshore oil rig in the desert.
-Rheumatic elbows me thinks.
+Rheumatic elbows methinks.

-In one last effort here we attractive young men have taken on alter egos which may interest some of you women:
+In one last effort here we attractive young men have taken on alter egos that may interest some of you women: